BernardLowe/BernardLowe/docs/articles/cryptography/Pedersen commitments.md

 Since g and h are generators of a large prime order group, they are primitive elements modulo p, which means that the only solution to this equation is for both exponents to be zero.
 But this is impossible since m1 ≠ m2.
 Therefore, the binding property is satisfied.

-Here is an example that generates a commitments:
+Here is an example that generates commitments:
 ```

 package pedersen_commitments